Contact OBSS

 - To create co-curricular programming that the knowledge that builds up and enhances the knowledge that students obtain in the classroom.

-- To develop and maintain a sense of community among Africans/African Americans at Loyola Marymount University.
+- To develop and maintain a sense of community among Africans/African Americans at LMU.

 - To connect students to opportunities to serve their community within a framework that is rooted in Social Justice.